evidentlyai/evidently/README.md

 # :arrow_forward: Getting started

 ### Option 1: Test Suites
 > This is a simple Hello World example.
-You can explore a complete tutorial to [Get Started with Reports and Test Suites](https://docs.evidentlyai.com/get-started/tutorial).
+Head to docs for a complete [Quickstart for Reports and Test Suites](https://docs.evidentlyai.com/get-started/tutorial).

 Prepare your data as two pandas `DataFrames`.
 The first is your reference data, and the second is current production data.
 The structure of both datasets should be identical.
 You need input features only to run some evaluations (e.g., Data Drift).
 In other cases (e.g., Target Drift, Classification Performance), you need Target and/or Prediction.